 Things don’t always go as planned.
 My financial stress, isolation and work fatigue lead to some trauma mind decisions in the start of the legal marijuana industry.
-My financial problems went from bad to worse as I hired lawyers and completed an ever-changing list of demands from the medical board physician health partners. [more info at Podcast }
+My financial problems went from bad to worse as I hired lawyers and completed an ever-changing list of demands from the medical board physician health partners.

 When I couldn’t tolerate the professional bullying anymore, I gave up my license.
 It had been two years of the hardest struggle.
-Not one ounce of compassion or understanding from the physician health group I was left alone to greave a loss so profound and felt misunderstood.
+Not one ounce of compassion or understanding from the physician health group I was left alone to grieve a loss so profound and felt misunderstood.

 Through coaching I remember the journey I found to re-capture my joy and find my happiness.
 I understand your frustrations with employment and powers over your work.
 I understand the enslavement of the EHR.
 Numbers and production more important than the care.
 Your accumulated exhaustion as the days roll on.
 I know you have dreams that have put on hold.
 Hobbies and activities you once enjoyed no longer possible.

-Individual coaching provides one on one sessions and can greatly impact your level of presence and happiness.
+Individual coaching provides one-on-one sessions and can greatly impact your level of presence and happiness.
 Group coaching provides benefit of colleague perspective and loss of isolation.
 Through my podcasts, interviews and writings I share thoughts of how mindfulness can benefit a medical professional.
 I share thoughts on time management, happiness, manifesting goal and many more subjects.
 I share links to the works of others and guided meditations from masters as we grow together in our quest for peace.